Robert Fredrik von Kræmer

 Olof von Nackreij was born in Filipstad and became a student in Uppsala in 1743.

-He was a Judge of the Court of Appeal in Göta court of appeal, county governor of Halland, Kronoberg County and became governor of Uppsala County in 1782.
-In 1778 Nackreij was elevated to Baron and was among the leaders in the Caps, a political faction during the Age of Liberty (1719–1772) in Sweden.
+He was an advisor to the Göta Court of Appeal, governor of Halland and Kronoberg County, and became governor of Uppsala County in 1782.
+In 1778, Nackreij was elevated to the rank of baron and was one of the leaders of the Moderate Party.

-The beginning of the Baron letter from 1778.
+The beginning of the baron's letter from 1778.
 Photo: UUB.

-The heraldry image from the Baron letter.
+The coat of arms from the baron's letter.
 Photo: UUB.

-Olof von Nackreij died unmarried at Uppsala Castle in 1783 and thus ended his baronial lineage.
-Nackreij had asked to be buried in the Poor Cemetery as it was called at the time.
+Olof von Nackreij died unmarried at Uppsala Castle in 1783, thus concluding his baronial line.
+Nackreij had requested to be buried in the Poor Cemetery, as it was then called.

 Burial site: 0112-0610A

-Image description: Olof von Nackreij's heraldry image from the Baron letter from 1778.
-Photo: UUB.
-[The image is cropped]
+Image description: Olof von Nackrei's coat of arms from 1778.
+Photo: UUBThe image is cropped]

 Click here for an uncropped image